-Did you know that estrogen has an influence on how your brain functions?
-Estrogen impacts various regions of the brain involved in learning, registering, and retrieving information for judgment and language.
+Did you know that estrogen influences how your brain functions?
+The hormone impacts various key regions of the brain involved in learning, registering, and retrieving information necessary for judgment and language.
 In short, your estrogen production has a direct effect on your cognitive abilities.

-So, it’s no wonder that when dealing with perimenopause, many women feel like their brains aren’t working anymore.
+So it’s no wonder that when dealing with perimenopause, many women feel like their brains aren’t working the way they used to anymore.
 There are many published reports and studies regarding the clinical effects of perimenopause on cognitive and physical health.
 As you go through perimenopause, your body's production of estrogen rises and falls.
-Those changes don’t just manifest in physical symptoms, they can also leave you feeling “crazy.”
+Those changes don’t just manifest in physical symptoms; they can also leave you feeling “foggy.”

-Is there anything physical exercise can’t do?
-In addition to helping you feel and look great physically, it also keeps your mind in its best shape!
-In one small recent study, women who engaged in a greater amount of physical activity performed better on several tests of memory and brain function than those who were more sedentary.
-But don’t make the mistake of limiting exercise to just the physical—it’s important to implement mental exercise into your daily routine.
+In one small recent study, women who engaged in a greater amount of physical activity per week performed better on several tests of memory and brain function than those who were more sedentary.
+But don’t make the mistake of limiting exercise to just the physical—it’s important to include mental exercise into your daily routine, too.
 While your brain isn’t a muscle, it does benefit from regular work the way that muscles do.
-The good news is that mental exercise is typically enjoyable.
-It can be as simple as listening to music or as difficult as learning a new instrument.
+It can be as simple as listening to music, or as difficult as learning a new instrument.
 The important thing is to try new experiences and have fun with them.